juandc/wixilite/README.md

 # WixiLite

 Frontend JavaScript Developer test asignment for MailerLite.
+[Demo here](https://wixilite.vercel.app/).

 ## Requirements

+- Build a simple drag & drop landing page builder using any of Vue.js, Angular, React.
+Extra points for using Vue.js.

+This version is built using React.js.
+But the last 1-2 asignment days I replicated the project in Vue.js, you can check it out [here](https://github.com/juandc/wixilite-vue).

 - Create 2 draggable blocks: Text and Image.